 What To Be Look on the Look for with a Dog that has Fleas

 In this article, we’ll show you some of the most common ways to tell whether or not your dog has fleas.
 Use this information to keep tabs on your dog’s health and wellbeing and to stay on top of his care and maintenance, too.
+If you have any questions, call Veterinary Medical Center of St. Lucie County at (772) 337-8570.

 Before any other symptoms are readily noticeable, your dog will start scratching.
 Of course, many dogs scratch now and then; just like humans, they get itchy for no apparent reason sometimes, and they need to scratch.
 But if your dog’s scratching doesn’t stop or it just seems to get worse, this is a clear indication that he likely has fleas.